krzemmm/MarketingCampaigns/README.md

 ## Project description:

 The marketing team wants us to analyse the performance 5 different campaigns they have made.
 The data of these 5 campaings is split into 3 different files because - this is just because the marketing team gets always three files from their IT system.
+To answer the questions below, two additional files are required: the customer data and the sales data.